-92 years ago there was a census taken in Western Canada, the 1926 census is due to be released this year.
-The census covered the Western Provinces of Canada; Manitoba, Alberta and Saskatchewan.
+92 years ago there was a census taken in Western Canada, and it is due to be released this year.
+The 1926 census covered the Western Provinces of Canada; Manitoba, Alberta and Saskatchewan.
 The census was taken on June 1, 1926, more information on the census can be found on the Government of Canada website.

 Wikipedia reports the population of Canada in 1926 was 9,451,000, but it doesn’t state what the population was in those three provinces.

 I am still looking for the information that was asked in this census.
 I also have not been able to uncover the release date for the census.

 In preparation, I am creating a list of surnames and places that will be of interest for my family history.